Pumpkin Seeds

 Perfect as snack or added to muesli with nuts, or as dressing for salads and pasta, or to garnish dishes or in dough for baked goods.

-May contain traces of nuts and sesame seeds.
+May contain traces of peanuts, soy, sesame seeds and other nuts.

 Chia Seeds